 I had already visited Bosnia once in 2005 as a volunteer, rebuilding homes of the elderly that were damaged during the war.
-I loved the country with its green hills and small villages.
+For me, Bosnia was love at first sight with its green hills and small villages.
 Backpacking Bosnia as a volunteer was great and since then I have always wanted to return.

 Bosnia is an excellent budget destination with lots to offer and one can easily spent weeks backpacking here.
-Sarajevo and Mostar are getting more touristic, but in general it’s still an off the beaten path destination.
+Sarajevo and Mostar are getting more touristic, but in general it’s still an off the beaten path destination with a lot of places that are waiting to be discovered.

 1. Tuzla: Bosnia off the beaten path (recommended 1 day)